- 999999999 Live

-We feel the strong urge to reduce our impact on nature and climate and give back to society.
+We feel the strong urge to reduce our impact on nature and climate so we can contribute to society.
 Our sustainability policy has five pillars with concrete goals.

-– Use renewable energy sources from batteries and power grid.
+– Use renewable energy sources from batteries and the power grid.

 – Where possible use electrical machinery on-site.

-– Where possible, let artists travel by train to the festival.
-All artists travel in NL from and to the festival with EV’s.
+– Where possible, let artists travel by train to the Hague.
+All artists travel in NL from and to the festival with EV’s (electric Vehicles).

-– We call for our visitors to come to the festival by public transport.
-Please see the section ‘Transport’ for more information.
+– We advise and recommend our visitors to come to the festival by public transport.
+Please see the section ‘Transport’ for more information on this subject.

 – A part of the remaining hardcup deposit is donated to three relevant local charity organizations.

-– No single use plastics on the festival terrain.
+– No single use plastics objects on the festival terrain.

 – Minimize waste from production by reducing single use items.